 What do you think is the biggest misconception about running in general?

 The biggest misconception is that it’s free.
 Unless you buy the right trainers, and you are careful to run properly (which most people don’t – including me), you get injured which can basically cost a fortune to fix yourself.

-Another misconception is people think they need to be thin and athletic to be running long distance and think that it’s hard; if you build up gradually, pretty much anyone can do it.
+Another misconception is people think they need to be thin and athletic to be running long distance and think that it’s hard; if they gradually build up and train, pretty much anyone can run.

 Where would we find you in your spare time?

 Down the local wine bar.